 Regardless of our growth, we continue to be a family enterprise and friendly, personal service is our pleasure.

-The following is just one of the many newspaper articles that have been published about James and his World-Famous St. Julien Macaroons:
+The following article was published in The Union Leader back in October 2000.
+It is just one of the many newspaper articles that have been published about James and his World-Famous St. Julien Macaroons:

 Sandown – In the wee hours of the morning, six days a week, James Price trudges downstairs from his apartment into his bakery to heat up the brick ovens in preparation for cooking his 17th century-recipe macaroons.